MTD for Landlords and Sole Traders From April 2024

 What are the requirements related to MTD for landlords and sole traders?

-You will be required to operate MTD from April 6, 2024, about your trading and property income chargeable to Income Tax and Class 4 NICs if your gross income from these income sources for a tax year exceeds £10,000.
+You will be required to operate MTD from April 6, 2026, for your trading and property income chargeable to Income Tax and Class 4 NICs if your gross income from these income sources exceeds £50,000.

-Here are the specific instructions mentioned under ITSA regulations for landlords and sole traders:
+Here are the specific requirements mentioned under ITSA regulations for landlords and sole traders:

-• You must have a relevant person to keep and preserve your tax records electronically and submit reports to HMRC using approved software.
+• You (or your authorised agent) must keep and preserve tax records electronically and submit reports to HMRC using approved software.

-• Each tax year or basis period requires submitting a report detailing the business’s trading or property income, permissible expenses, and claims for allowances or reliefs against such income.
-You can find more information on it by visiting GOV.UK.
+• Each tax year requires submitting digital reports detailing your trading or property income, allowable expenses, and any claims for reliefs or allowances.

 When will landlords and sole traders need to join MTD in absolute terms?